Space Planning and an Overcrowded Room

 Even just a basic floor plan (drawn to scale by hand) can be extremely useful.
 Use graph paper, do your math and get it right the first time!
 Notice how this drawing has a very basic layout with their table size listed along with the specific amount of walking space between each piece of furniture and it’s adjacent wall.

-The amount of space this person allowed for passing between the wall and the table is not sufficient, but in some cases you need to ignore the guidelines if you simply don’t have a lot of space.
+The amount of space this person allowed for passing between the wall and the table is not sufficient, but in some cases you may choose to ignore the guidelines if you need to accommodate more people in a smaller space.

 We use a program for 3D renderings to really bring a space to life, but for anyone not in the business, there’s a space planning program on the Thomasville website that will allow you to do a simple floor plan just like this one we did for a client last year: